This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 Notes

-- Reheat leftovers at 180 Fan/200 Celsius/390 Fahrenheit/gas 6 with perhaps some kitchen foil to cover to prevent pie going to brown, for 20-30 minutes or until piping hot throughout.
-Don't place the pie on the top shelf, rather place towards the bottom as you just want to warm through not over cook.
+- Reheat leftovers at 180 Fan, 200 Celsius, 390 Fahrenheit,gas 6 with perhaps some kitchen foil to cover the dish to prevent the pie going to brown Heat for 20-30 minutes or until piping hot throughout.
+Don't place the pie on the top shelf, rather place towards the middle-bottom as you just want to warm through not over cook.

 - Leftover pie is amazing served chilled for picnics, parties, buffets, pack-lunch, or just for an everyday lunch at home with a side salad.
 Chilled pie is very easy to cut into smaller slices.

 - Leftover pie can be frozen for up to 3 months.
-Wrap well and remove wrappings while defrosting to room temperature.
-Reheat as per above guidance.
+Wrap well and remove wrappings while thawing to room temperature.

 - Old British school dinner recipes often did not include the pastry base so for a quicker recipe omit the pastry, grease your baking dish, and proceed with the pie recipe.
-A traditional touch is sliced tomatoes placed on top.
+A traditional touch is to add sliced tomatoes across the top.

 Yummy!
 This such a delicious and tasty casserole!
 My family is going to love having this recipe again!
 Looks and sounds perfect for dinner!